AdrianSchlegel/Pyextract/README.md

 path_to_directory: The directory containing images for text extraction.
 This is used if use_clipboard_for_input is False.
 print_result: Set to True to print the extracted text to the console.
 Usage
-After configuring, run the Pyxtract script.
+After configuring, run the Pyextract script.
 If use_clipboard_for_input is True, copy an image to your clipboard, and the script will attempt to extract text from it.
 If it's False, the script will use images from the specified directory.

 Notes
 It's essential to ensure that Tesseract OCR and Tessdata are correctly installed for the script to work.